 There is an implied ethical or moral issue around the lack of use of by-products that could be put to good use, or that it is OK to waste things that could only be put to bad use or to use any waste for bad use.

 The issue to the user is whether waste can be put to what in their designs is deemed good.
 To the group the wasteful argument is one of ethics that bind each person to it's support group yet may not be a universal agreement.

 There may be a moral use of the word waste but that would not apply to a material product.

 Personally I throw away perfectly good food, and some isn't harvested and rots in situ.

 Whereas it is true that those who are wanting will see value in the discards of those with abundance there is no moral issue in that either the richer or the poorer have any ethical obligation to each other.
 A lion may bring down a far greater animal than it is able to consume, and a single apple tree may produce more that the grower chooses to harvest.

-The fact is that each of us consumes to the best or our ability and that and there is no reason that should not include each other or by choice not to support another competitor by actively providing excess assets.
+The fact is that each of us consumes to the best of our ability and desire.
+There is no reason to support another competitor by actively providing excess assets.